cdap-guides/cdap-bi-guide/README.rst

    .. image:: docs/images/edit-csv-input-file.png

 #.
-To run this transformation, click Action -> Run.
+To run this transformation, click "Action" -> "Run".
 #.
 Once the transformation has completed executing, click on the *Group by Customer* step to preview the final data.

    .. image:: docs/images/preview-data.png